syncrosim/pysyncrosim/docs/quickstart.rst

     8          IsReadOnly                     No
     9    DateLastModified  2024-08-28 at 4:17 PM

-The following attributes can also be used to get useful information about a Library, Project, or Scenario instance:
+The following attributes can also be used to get useful information about a library, project, or scenario instance:

 * :attr:`~pysyncrosim.library.Library.name`: used to retrieve or assign a name.
 * :attr:`~pysyncrosim.library.Library.owner`: used to retrieve or assign an owner.